How did I end up here?

 Michael Mankins, et al Harvard Business Review

-The beauty of Everyday People is that it’s quick and easy!
+The beauty of Everyday People is that it’s quick, easy and reliable!

-You post your project on the website for free and within a few days you’ll receive 3-5 applications from people suitable for your project.
+You post your project on the website for free and within a few days, you’ll receive 3-5 applications from people right for your project.

 These applications contain: